-5.2.
-Sampling of traps
+5.1 Sampling of traps

-The method of selection of individual traps for testing shall be at the discretion of the traptesting agency.
+The method of selection of individual traps for testing should be at the discretion of the traptesting agency.

-5.3.
-Preparation of traps
+5.2 Preparation of traps

-Traps shall be prepared according to the manufacturer's and/or national distributor's instructions and, prior to each test of mechanically powered traps, the trap shall be fired ten times using a substitute target that will not damage the striking component.
-This will be undertaken within ten days before any further testing with animals.
+Traps should be prepared according to the manufacturer's and/or national distributor's instructions and, prior to each test, the trap should be activated ten times using a substitute target that will not damage the striking component.
+This should be undertaken within ten days prior to testing with animals.

-5.4.
-Test personnel
+5.3 Test personnel

-The test personnel shall be experienced in the field use of the trap being tested, and capable of trapping the target species.
-They shall also be familiar with the testing procedures.
+The test personnel should be experienced in the field use of the trap type being tested, and capable of trapping the target species.
+They should also be familiar with the testing procedures.

-5.5.
-Retesting
+5.4 Retesting

-A trap system that fails the welfare tests is excluded from further testing until it has been modified appropriately to address likely reasons for failure.
+A trap system that fails the welfare tests should be excluded from further testing until it has been modified appropriately to address likely reasons for failure.

-5.6.
-Modification of trap systems after testing
+5.5 Modification of trap systems after testing

 Test results apply specifically to the trap system tested.
 Where subsequent variations or modifications to a tested trap system are made which affect its dimensions, mechanical forces or how animals may be positioned when caught, the test results for the original trap system do not apply.
+This requirement should be included in all test reports, so trap manufacturers/suppliers are aware of the issue if they modify the trap.